 - Income Support

-- Working Tax Credit run-on-paid for four weeks after you stop qualifying for Working Tax
+- Working Tax Credit run-on-paid for 4 weeks after you stop qualifying for Working Tax

-Babcock Prime undertakes the eligibility process and administration of free school meals on behalf of the school.
-Please therefore contact the Free School Meals Team on 01905 678154 to find out if you qualify and for an application form.
-You can also e-mail email@example.com
+Worcestershire County Council Free School Meals Team undertakes the eligibility checking process and administration of free school meals on behalf of the school.
+You may apply online or contact Tracey or Karen in the Free School Meals Team on 01905 845280 or FreeSchoolMeals@worcschildrenfirst.org.uk.

-This information is correct at the time of printing but you are advised to check with the Free School Meal Team for up to date information.
+This information is correct at the time of publishing, but you are advised to check with the Free School Meals Team for up to date information.

 To report a pupil absence, please contact us on